AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

     (Note that in the :ada:`Inner_Block`, we could have simply named the local access type :ada:`Integer_Access` instead of :ada:`Integer_Local_Access`,
-    thereby masking the :ada:`Integer_Access` type from the outer block.)
+    thereby masking the :ada:`Integer_Access` type of the outer block.)

 We discuss the effects of dereferencing dangling references :ref:`later in this chapter <Adv_Ada_Dereferencing_Dangling_References>`.